 Choose the right insurance policy for your circumstances

 In New Zealand, most insurers offer a selection of covers to choose from.
 Your choice will determine what types of claims are covered, how much you pay towards your premium and how your claim will be settled.
 It’s important to consider all these factors when purchasing a policy and to make sure you fully understand what you’re covered for.

 At AA Insurance, we have different levels of car and contents cover to suit your needs and budget.
+Alongside our Comprehensive Car Insurance cover, we have two other options to choose from.
 Third Party Car Insurance covers the damage you cause to someone else’s car or property in an accident, but it won’t cover any damage to your vehicle.
 If you’d like additional cover, Third Party, Fire and Theft covers your vehicle if it is damaged by fire or stolen.
 Although our third party policies do not cover your vehicle in an accident, there is a standard benefit on our policies that applies in some circumstances called ‘Accidents with an uninsured third party’.
 This benefit provides cover up to $4,000 in an accident that has been caused by an uninsured third party.
 For this benefit to apply, the uninsured third party must admit fault, you must be able to provide their correct name, registration and contact details and we must agree that the driver of your car was not at fault.

-With regards to contents insurance, our Limited Contents policy is our most basic level of cover and provides new-for-old replacement cover for the bigger events like burglary, fire, storm, flood and natural disaster.
+Alongside comprehensive Contents Insurance, our Limited Contents policy is our most basic level of cover and provides new for old replacement cover for the bigger events like burglary, fire, storm, flood and natural disaster.
 There are also options to cover accidental loss, accidental damage and theft for your mobile phone and/or laptop and tablets.
 Check out our contents insurance comparison page to find the cover that suits your needs.

 Choose a higher voluntary excess